samuelstanton/hydra/website/docs/advanced/new_overriding_packages.md

 ```
 </div></div>

-#### Overriding packages using the Defaults List
+### Overriding packages using the Defaults List

-Packages specified in the Defaults List are relative to the package of containing config.
+By default, packages specified in the Defaults List are relative to the package of containing config.
 As a consequence, overriding a package relocates the entire subtree.

 <div className="row">